mariemat/mars/content/pages/movies.md

 # Cinema's Journey to the Stars: Essential Space Exploration Films

 Space conquest is one of the main subject of science fiction cinema.
-From complete fictions to documentaries, you can find here a list of my best found on the matter and recommendations.
+From complete fictions to documentaries, you can find here a list of my best finds on the matter and recommendations.

 ## Mars on the Big Screen